Kobregon1/Physics/README.md

 # Python Projects
 Physics based programs and side projects built in Python.
 # Table of Contents
 1. [Band_Gap_ML.py](https://github.com/Kobregon1/Python_projects/blob/main/Band_Gap_ML.py) - Supervised Machine Learning project that grabs 2D and 3D materials information via CIF (Crystallographic Information File) from the Materials Project database.
 With this information I extract key features and Band Gap target values in order to perform predictions.
-Compares against 3 different ML algorithms: Random Forest Regressor, XGBoost, and XGBoost Regressor.
+Compares against 3 different ML algorithms: Random Forest Regressor, XGBoost, and XGBoost Regressor.\n

  Band Gap tells us whether some material is conductive, the main goal of this project that I worked on was to advance to predicting new 2D and 3D material combinations that may be conductive.